fbq('track', 'ViewContent');

 There are always a few minor disasters.
 They all know where the dustpan is kept, and they all know how to use it.
 Impatiens will endure just about everything the kids can do to a plant, except a broken stem.
 Then it becomes another learning experience.
 I've learned to keep several extras for a couple of reasons:

-1. Those "learning experiences" can be too distressing without a back up plan!
+1. Those "learning experiences" can be too distressing without a backup plan!

 2. I love growing impatiens in my own garden.
 I usually keep the extras in the classroom for most of the year, but I do take them home and put them in my yard... they're great to grow!